Enhancing Client Safety with Means Safety Planning

 Collaboratively develop strategies to limit access to means, ensuring clients understand the rationale behind these discussions.

-Using appropriate language during means safety planning discussions is vital.
-Here are some practical examples therapists can incorporate:
+The language used during means safety planning discussions is vital.
+Here are practical examples therapists can incorporate:

-- Empathetic Acknowledgment: “I understand that these feelings can be incredibly overwhelming, and it’s important we work together to find ways to keep you safe.”
+- Empathetic Acknowledgment: “I understand that these feelings can be incredibly overwhelming, and it’s vital we work together to find ways to keep you safe.”

 - Collaborative Questions: “What do you think would help you the most when you notice those warning signs?”